repertorium/HQ-SOD-generator/Reaper/README.md

 - `getTempoChanges.py`: A script for extracting tempo changes from MIDI files.
 - `splitInstruments.py`: A script for splitting MIDI files by instruments.
 - `synth.py`: The script to be run with REAPER.
+- `synthsod_template.rpp`: The REAPER project template used to synthesize the MIDI files of the dataset.

 ## Usage